legop3/notes/current/anatomyp.md

     - characteristics
       - tightly aggregated cells
       - no blood vessels
-      - highly regenerative
+      - highly regenerative / high rate of mitosis
       - supplied by nerves
-      - cells are polarized, have apical (outside) surface and basal surface (inside)
+      - cells are polarized, have apical (outside, superficial) surface and basal surface (inside, deep)
+      - very little extracellular matrix, cells aren't floating in goo
     - functions
       - protective
       - excretion
+        - metabolization
       - absorpsion
+        - absorb water
       - secretion
       - filtration
+        - kidneys filtering
       - sensory reception
+        - on tongue, taste
     - classification
       - number of cell layers
         - simple, single layer
+          - in lungs
+          - simple squamous epithelium
+            - single layer of flat cells
+            - found in alveoli, glomeruli, and lining blood vessels
+          - simple cuboidal epithelium
+            - single layer of cube shaped cells
+            - found in lining of kidney tubules
+          - simple columnar epithelium
+            - single layer of rectangular cells
+            - found lining the gastrointestinal tract, lining of respiratory tract
+          - pseudostratified columnar epithrlium
+            - single layer of varied height cells
+            - has cilia, cell extensions
+            - found in upper respiratory tract, nose
+          - stratified squamous epithelium
+            - more than one layer, flat apical cells
+            - found in lining of esophagus, epidermis of skin
+          - stratified cuboidal epithelium
+            - more than one layer of cube shaped cells
+            - sweat glands
+          - stratified columnar epithelium
+            - found in male urethra
+          - transitional epithelium
+            - cells change shape
+            - stretching
+            - found in urinary bladder
         - stratified, more than one layer of cells
+          - skin
-      - shape of apical cells
+      - shape of apical (outside) cells (morphology)
         - squamous, flat
         - cuboidal, block shape
-        - columnar, taller than wide
+        - columnar, taller than wide, rectangular
           - pseudostratified, a layer of cells that vary in height
+            - in nasal lining
         - transitional, changes shape
   - connective
     - supportive